 module.exports = exports['default'] for top-level modules, each internal

 require() also needs to be wrapped with an

-this for the top-level scope of a module is always null.
+this binding of the top-level scope of a module is always null.
 Babel works around this using the obscure

 (0, _moduleName.default)(args1, arg2) idiom to clear the

 this-binding.
 If you could use simpler

 require() logic with default exports, that construct wouldn't be needed because the